 Get out of your house or hotel room to enjoy the great outdoors of the midstate.
 And I do mean great.
 With options including hiking, biking, boating, golf, disc golf and more, you're sure to find reasons to get out and about.
 And if you're looking for something more heart-pounding, investigate Adventure Sports Around Nashville....
 Continue Reading →

 Drink alcohol.
 The legal age for purchasing and/or consuming alcohol beverages is 21.
 Even grandmas will likely be asked to show their IDs.
-Also, good to know: No beer sales on Sunday until noon from a grocery, drugstore, convenience market or other retail store.
-It can be bought 6am-midnight any other day.
-No wine sales at...
+Also, good to know: Sunday sales of beer and wine on Sunday from a grocery, drugstore, convenience market or other retail store is limited to 10am-11pm.
+It can be bought 6am-midnight any other...
 Continue Reading →

 You need three things to drive legally as a Nashville resident.
 “Each person drives 36 miles a day—near the top for most miles driven.”
 So reads the sign at the Metro motor vehicle testing center.
 Until we implement workable mass transit, we drive.
 Let's get you motoring with a driver's license and proper auto tags to...
 Continue Reading →